 Note: We like to stay flexible so the itinerary is subject to change based on weather, interests of the group, and day of the week.

-You should plan to arrive at the Avignon TGV train station mid-afternoon on Sunday.
+You should plan to arrive at the Avignon TGV train station mid-afternoon on the first day.
 Our driver will pick you up and bring you back to the house, where you’ll spend the rest of the day settling in and acclimating yourselves to the house and environment.
 Our artists will lead a “warm up” session in the early evening.
 Optional trip to a vineyard for a little pre-dinner aperitif.
 Dinner will be served at home, on the terrace.

 This will be a mostly painting day, starting with some plein air studies around the property in the morning.
 After a lunch served at home, we will set up easels at the foot of Gordes, one of the most picturesque villages in the area.
 On the way home from Gordes we will stop off at the inimitable shop of Edith Mezard, and make a quick stop at a chocolate factory.
 Dinner will be served at home or perhaps at a restaurant nearby.

 The energetic and adventurous will get up early and hike to the nearby town of Gordes.
 Others will stay at the house and be driven to Gordes in the morning for the lively and colorful market.
 Lunch will be in the picturesque village of Oppede le Vieux, at a charming little outdoor restaurant.
 You will set up your easels across the street from the café and paint there in the afternoon.
 On the way home, we will visit the charming village of Menerbes, the home of many artists including Picasso's mistress Dora Maar, who lived in the village from 1936 to 1945.
 Dinner will be served at home, on the terrace of Les Murets.